Myau5x/RepData_PeerAssessment1/PA1_template.md

 ## 2304
 ```
 A strategy for filling in all of the missing values in the dataset:
 I use mean for that 5-minute interval or 0 if NA.
+This values was found on previous step and store in `means_activity`

 ```r
 new_mmm<-mmm